 - 1 cup mini chocolate chips

-Preheat the oven to 375 degrees F, adjust the racks close to the center.
+- Preheat the oven and prepare the muffin pan.
+Preheat the oven to 375°F, adjust the racks close to the center.
 Prepare muffin tins with approximately 16 paper cups.

-Mix the remaining 2 tablespoons of sugar with the remaining 1/2 teaspoon of espresso powder and sprinkle a bit on each muffin.
+- Make the topping.
+Mix the remaining 2 tablespoons of sugar with the remaining ½ teaspoon of espresso powder and sprinkle a bit on each muffin.

 - Bake and serve.
 Bake in the preheated 375°F oven until they’re set, about 18 minutes.
 Let them cool in the muffin tins for at least 15 minutes before serving.